-2.4.4.1.
+3.4.1.
 Constructing a Test Library.

-First we construct our test library nested within the kernel library.
-This test library will consists of test programs which execute on top of the exported Kernel specs.
-Thus the Kernel Library now looks like the following.
+First we construct our test library nested within the foo library.
+This test library will consists of test programs which execute on top of the exported Foo specs.
+Thus the Foo Library now looks like the following.

-use Machine_Interface;
+use Bar;

-Library Kernel is
+Library Foo is

 package A is separate;

 package B is separate;

 package body A is separate;

 package body B is separate;

-Library Subsystem_Imports is separate;

 library Test is separate;

-end Kernel;

-2.4.4.2.
+3.4.2.
 Establishing the Test Configuration.

-Step 2 in our plan involves executing a few simple commands to exercise facilities in Machine_Interface that the Kernel would rely upon.
-All execution requires a system configuration, and in this case our session configuration is adequate since it should include an elaborated Machine_Interface.
-The key issue here is that we must have properly established our session configuration so that it includes an elaborated release of Machine_Interface which supports the facilities we need for testing the Kernel.
+Step 2 in our plan involves executing a few simple commands to exercise facilities in Bar that the Foo would rely upon.
+All execution requires a system configuration, and in this case our session configuration is adequate since it should include an elaborated Bar.
+The key issue here is that we must have properly established our session configuration so that it includes an elaborated release of Bar which supports the facilities we need for testing the Foo.

-This may be an unnecessary ("old granny") step, but much time is wasted in test and integration because of improperly established test configurations.
-When bringing up new and untested code, one wants to remove all other sources of error, in order to quickly track down real problems and not chase ghosts.
+This may be an unnecessary step, but prevents wasting time because of improperly established test configurations.
 While the subsystem paradigm is designed to help eliminate many of these problems, cross subsystem coordination requires manual intervention and is subject to some error.
 Therefore, the system facilitates quick, interactive verification at key steps, so that errors which do occur can be detected early in the process.
 Once the user is confident that his session configuration is being established properly, this step may be eliminated.

 Recall that for SHARED_ONLY libraries the library is elaborated as a whole.
-If we visit one of the specs in Machine_Interface, it should be in the elaborated state at this point.
-If it is not, we must (possibly in cooperation with the owner of Machine_Interface) either update our configuration to reflect an already elaborated release of Machine_Interface, or create an elaborated release for our cwn use.
+If we visit one of the specs in Bar, it should be in the elaborated state at this point.
+If it is not, we must (possibly in cooperation with the owner of Bar) either update our configuration to reflect an already elaborated release of Bar, or create an elaborated release for our own use.

 We can then write short commands which call specs exported by machine interface.
-Even if these test commands do not exercise the most interesting facilities, they give us quick feedback that Machine_Interface is properly elaborated.
+Even if these test commands do not exercise the most interesting facilities, they give us quick feedback that Bar is properly elaborated.
 If there are new facilities that have just been added for our use, we might try to exercise those to make sure they at least exist.
-If any errors are uncovered, we can construct minimal test cases which produce the problem, and then work with the owner of Machine_Interface to resolve the problems.
+If any errors are uncovered, we can construct minimal test cases which produce the problem, and then work with the owner of Bar to resolve the problems.

-2.4.4.3.
+3.4.3.
 Constructing a Test Program.

 Step 3 is a continuation of Step 2.
-While Machine_Interface presumably has a set of test programs, we may want a test program that further verifies specific properties that we depend upon.
-We add this to the Kernel Test library and compile against the specs imported from Machine_Interface.
-The test library is not a shared litrary, and we can call the test program as soon as it has been codec.
-The library Kernel.Test would look like the following at this point.
+While Bar presumably has a set of test programs, we may want a test program that further verifies specific properties that we depend upon.
+We add this to the Foo Test library and compile against the specs imported from Bar.
+The test library is not a shared library, and we can call the test program as soon as it has been coded.
+The library Foo.Test would look like the following at this point.

-use Machine_Interface; Library Test is procedure Test_KMI is separate; end;
+use Bar; Library Test is procedure Test_KMI is separate; end;